 Organizational structure Union system Workers' Council Committee Worker Management Council Worker Committee Workers' Council HR department People and process On a yearly basis, 6-7 people are elected by the workers to form the Union Group that represents them when liaising with management On a bi-annual basis, members are elected by workers to represent them in Council Committees.
 4 meetings take place every year.
 The meetings are held between elected members, management and compliance teams.
 Management supports the system The council consists of HR, Compliance, Management and elected representatives of the workers.
 6 meetings are held per year The Committee consists of management and elected representatives of the workers.
 Representatives are elected once a year.
 4 meetings are held per year Representatives are elected by workers using a closed ballot HR department is responsible for resolving issues Coverage All workers are members of the union.
 Managers do not have any representation nor membership of any union.
-If managers have issues, they can take them to the labour court. elected members to the Workers' Workers are represented by the elected members to the Council Workers are represented by the elected members to the Committee Workers are represented by elected members to the Council Any employee can discuss matters with HR.
-Also, employees are encouraged to talk to their direct superiors or Head of department if possible Topics Salaries & benefits Salaries & benefits Salaries & benefits Salaries & benefits Salaries & benefits Salaries & benefits Working hours Health and safety Working hours Health and safety Working hours Health & safety Labour conditions Harassment Labour conditions Harassment Labour conditions Harassment Other relevant issues Canteen (food & hygiene) Washrooms & housekeeping Other relevant issues Canteen (food & hygiene) Washrooms & housekeeping Other relevant issues Working hours Labour conditions Grievance and remediation mechanism If an incident happens, the company pays for lost wages and medical expenses for one week.
+If managers have issues, they can take them to the labour court.
+Workers are represented by the elected members to the Workers' Council Committee Workers are represented by the elected members to the Council Workers are represented by the elected members to the Committee Workers are represented by elected members to the Council Any employee can discuss matters with HR.
+Also, employees are encouraged to talk to their direct superiors or Head of department if possible Topics Salaries & benefits Salaries & benefits Salaries & benefits Salaries & benefits Salaries & benefits Salaries & benefits Working hours Health and safety Working hours Health and safety Working hours Health & safety Labour conditions Harassment Labour conditions Harassment Labour conditions Harassment Other relevant issues Canteen (food & hygiene) Other relevant issues Canteen (food & hygiene) Other relevant issues Working hours Labour conditions Washrooms & housekeeping Washrooms & housekeeping Grievance and remediation mechanism If an incident happens, the company pays for lost wages and medical expenses for one week.
 If the incident lasts more than a week, the person will receive social benefits.
 The company pays to EOBI and SESSI.
 Issues are handled through a corrective action plan (CAP) approach Issues are handled by contacting the supervisor who then takes the case further to the Council.
 The Council is responsible for handling grievances Issues are handled through a corrective action plan (CAP) approach.
-In addition, the company pays full salary if the person is not able to work due to the incident If an incident happens, workers can go to the Council, HR, use the open-door policy or the wish/ complaint box If an incident happens, it must be promptly resolved through consultation, negotiation, cooperation, and discussion.
+In addition, the company pays full salary if the person is not able to work due to the incident the open-door If an incident happens, it must be promptly resolved through consultation, negotiation, cooperation, and discussion.
 No coercion/retaliation is allowed.
 Grievance policy Yes Yes Yes Yes Yes Yes Complaints/ wish box Yes Yes Yes Yes Yes Yes

 Our initial analysis of current organisational structures and processes for Grievance and Remediation at our strategic manufacturing partners show that they all have structures and processes in place.
-However, more work must be done to ensure structures live up to the effectiveness criteria3 to form a robust system.
+However, more work must be done to ensure structures live up to the effectiveness criteria® to form a robust system.